Rhode Island Medicaid is called Medical Assistance (MA).

 Medicaid covers treatment for varying lengths of time based on the type of program.
 Those seeking outpatient services stay for up to 30 or 60 days.

-What Are Some Of The Benefits Of Rhode Island Medicaid Drug Rehab?
+What Are Some Of The Benefits Of Using Medicaid For Drug Rehab?

-There are many benefits to using Medical Assistance to pay for drug and alcohol rehab.
+There are many benefits to using Medicaid to pay for drug and alcohol rehab.
+The main benefit is that treatment will be fully or mostly covered.

 - accessibility